Italian Grand Prix Qualifying: Carlos Sainz snatches pole position from Max Verstappen and Charles Leclerc

 - Stream F1 and more with NOW

+"Goosebumps since I crossed the finish line and watched the crowd.
+Everywhere we go it is just noise, encouragement, support- the best feeling you can have as an athlete.

+"Tomorrow [Sunday] I will give it everything to get that P1.
+Let's see if we can battle Max.
+Normally in the long run he is quicker but I am going to give it my all."

-Mercedes struggled throughout qualifying due to the characteristics of Monza, which favours strong straight-line speed and traction, but George Russell took fourth, ahead of Sergio Perez and Alex Albon.
+Mercedes struggled throughout qualifying due to the characteristics of Monza, which favours strong straight-line speed and traction, but George Russell took fourth, ahead of Sergio Perez, Alex Albon and Oscar Piastri

+Lewis Hamilton had to work hard just to reach Q3 as he struggled with the rear of his car throughout the qualifying hour.
+Hamilton, who has been confirmed to stay with Mercedes until 2025, ended up in eighth, in front of Lando Norris and Fernando Alonso.

 Italian GP Qualifying result